hadysysdev/wax-scripts/README.md

-## Open the folder where this script and the required.tx file is located
+## Open the folder where this script and the requirements.txt file is located

 ## Start by creating an enviroment with the following command
 - ```python -m venv wax-env``` On Windows